MelanieLinares/portfolio-new/site/content/post/building-a-better-internal-starbucks-portal-to-improve-resource-management.md

           - Components were built for usability and by utilizing test-driven development practices

           - Accessibility and performance improvements were implemented alongside the requested features.
-It was important to emphasize thenecessity for accessible error messages and form elements to the team.
+It was important to emphasize the necessity for accessible error messages and form elements to the team.

           Starbucks has a very knowledgeable team and I loved working directly with the UX and back-end folks.
 I'm glad the Insight team was able to deliver a robust user interface for Starbucks. <span aria-hidden="true">☕✨</span>